joesan/joesan-me/content/post/scala/scala-pom-to-sbt.md

 +++

 Aren't you at your limits dealing with XML?
 If so why still bother using a build tool that still uses an outdated format like the XML?
 Why use Maven when you can be friends with sbt?
 Here is a small script that helps you to convert your pom.xml to a build.sbt.
+The generated build.sbt is rusty, and you need to adapt it after it is converted.

 ```
 #!/bin/sh